sks-21/Pallindrome-Birthday/README.md

-# Pallindrome Birthday
+# Palindrome Birthday
- A vanillaJS app to check whether the entered birthdate is Pallindrome or not
+Is your birthday pallindrome ?
+Don't waste your time guessing, check this app and find out!